0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/verification.md

 !!! note
     Using a `verifier` variable on the rollup object means the verifier implementation can be customized in the future.

-Next in the `_verifyAndRewardBatches` helper function, if the proof does not verify successfully the code reverts.
-If the proof verifies successfully, the code pays POL rewards to the beneficiary.
+Next, in the `_verifyAndRewardBatches` helper function, the code reverts if the proof does not verify successfully.
+Otherwise, the code pays POL rewards to the beneficiary.

 The function then updates the state and calls `rollup.rollupContract.onVerifyBatches(...)` which is a callback into the rollup consensus contract to allow for customizable behavior. `onVerifyBatches(...)` takes the new state root and final batch, and emits a `VerifyBatches(...)` event.